karottenreibe/karottenreibe.github.com/_posts/2009-10-29-ruby-c-extension-6.markdown

     This time it's all about the definition of C functions that map to Ruby functions and argument checking in C.
-title: Ruby C Extensions -- Part 6
+title: Ruby C Extensions Part 6 -- Defining Functions
 ---

 This is part 6 of the tale of my adventures